CodyLiska/codys-dev-blog/_posts/2025-05-25-obfluence-build-story-blog.md

 ---

-## What I Was Really Trying to Build What I Was Really Trying to Build
+## What I Was Really Trying to Build

 Looking back, it wasn’t just a better documentation system.